Bringing empty homes back to life

 Once verified, we look at what could happen next.
 This might include:

-Adding it to our national register, building a bigger and better picture of the empty homes crisis.
+Adding it to our national register, building a bigger and more informed picture of the empty homes crisis.

 -

-Your report can support us in many different ways:
+Your report can support in a number of different ways:

 Even when no immediate action is possible, your report strengthens our evidence and adds pressure on authorities to make change.